Teaching English in Korea: Salary, Requirements, Jobs & More (2022)

 Medical insurance: By law, all Korean schools have to cover 50% of foreign teachers’ medical insurance.
 The balance is deducted from your salary.
 This amount is minimal and ranges from 1.5%-2.5% of your total income.

-Luckily for me, my school covered my medical insurance in full and so I didn’t have to contribute to this.
+Luckily for me, my school covered my medical insurance in full, so I didn’t have to contribute to this.

-School lunches: Not all schools provide lunch for their staff, but ours did.
-It may not always taste as good as it looks, but it’s free and if we can stomach it, we’ll eat it!
+School lunches: Not all schools provide lunch for their staff, but mine did.
+It may not always taste as good as it looks.
+But it’s free, and if I can stomach it, I’ll eat it!

 However, South Africans teaching English in South Korea are exempt from making pension fund payments.

-Coming from South Africa where we don’t have this luxury of fast and efficient public transport, I can appreciate this one benefit of living in a first-world country.
+Coming from South Africa, where we don’t have the luxury of fast and efficient public transport, I can appreciate this one benefit of living in a first-world country.

 Apartments for english teachers